languagetool-org/languagetool-org.github.io/http-server.md

 ### Starting from Command Line

-On the command line, go to the unzipped directory and start LanguageTool using this command:
+On the command line, go to the unzipped directory and start LanguageTool HTTP server using these commands:

     java -cp languagetool-server.jar org.languagetool.server.HTTPServer --port 8081 --allow-origin "*"

+Or this command that is useful for system package management installs like for archlinux:

+    languagetool --http --port 8081 --allow-origin "*"

 * If this fails with an error saying that `java` cannot be found, [install Java 8 or later](https://java.com/en/download/help/download_options.xml) first.